Fantazzj/CodeSys-SFC-to-Cpp-converter/README.md

 # CodeSys-SFC-to-Cpp-converter

 ## Goal
-Create an easy to use converter to create a c++ code based on a SFC diagram.
+Create an easy-to-use converter to create a c++ code based on a SFC diagram.
 Probably it could be compatible with all software which export diagrams in PLCopenXML standard, altough it tested only on CodeSys and the converter will be based on it.

 ## How to use